mikeoleary/mikeoleary.github.io/_posts/2024-10-14-migrate-bitnami-wordpress-between-servers-part-3.md

 After verifying the email address I want to send my mail to, and the domain, my contact forms now work.

+After doing all of this, I see that Amazon has [instructions](https://docs.aws.amazon.com/lightsail/latest/userguide/amazon-lightsail-enabling-email-on-wordpress.html) specifically for Lightsail Wordpress instances.
+These are the best instructions that I've seen regarding this procedure.

 ### One more thing

 Oh yeah, I changed my wp-config.php file one last time: